carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

   each of the samples occupy its own space in the plot without forming any clusters.
 This is because each sample is different enough to be considered its own point in the NMDS space.

+> ## Discussion: Indeces of diversity
+> Why do you think we need different indeces to asses diversity?
+What index you will use if you want to asses the impact of rare, low abundances taxa?
+>
+>> ## Solution
+>>
+>> It will be difficult (if not impossible) to take two communities and observe the same distribution of all of the members.
+This is because
+>> there are a lot of **factors** affecting all these lineages.
+Some of the **environmnetal factors** are temperature, pH, nutrient concentration, to name
+>> some.
+But, also the interactions of these populations between each other is an important driver of variation (**biotic factor**).
+In order to have
+>> ways to assess hypothesis regarding which of these processes can be affecting the community, we use all these different indexes.
+>> A combination the **above mentioned factors**, can interact to mantain some populations with low abundance (**rare taxa**).
+This can be
+>> competence, inhibition of other populations, growth speed, suboptimal pH or temperature.
+One index of alpha diversity widely used
+>> to assess the impact of low abundance lineages is the Chao1 index.
+> {: .solution}
+{: .discussion}

 {% include links.md %}